This mother’s email reveals a disturbing problem with the design of some satin lined blankies.

 So please don’t help anyone find it!

-I know that tiny babies are not supposed to sleep with any plush animals or other items that could cause suffocation.
-But I’m not sure how old a child has to be for such lovies to be safe in the crib.
+I know that tiny babies should not sleep with any plush animals or other items that could cause suffocation.
+The Consumer Product Safety Commission uses the slogan Bare is Best.
+But I’m not sure how old a child has to be for such lovies to be safe in the bed.
 Sounds like this is something you need to ask your Pediatrician.

-As far as I know these Blankets and Beyond Minky Dots style blankies have not been recalled, but they are not the only company that makes this type.
+As far as I know, the Blankets and Beyond Minky Dots style blankie Annette’s baby had was not recalled.
+But they are not the only company that makes this type.
 Walmart also sells a blankie like this.
-A possibility this serious cannot be ignored, recall or not.
+This is a serious possibility that you should not ignore.

-I inspected all the blankies that we have in stock right now, found several with the totally loose satin lining, and added a link to this warning to each blankie with a satin lining.
-The price and quality of the blankie varied, so I can’t suggest a brand to avoid.
+I inspected all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe right now.
+I found several with totally loose satin linings.
+So I added a link to this warning to each blankie with a loose satin lining.
+The price and quality of the blankies varied, so I can’t suggest a brand to avoid.

 What I would suggest is that you check your child’s blankie, if this is a concern for you because of your child’s age.

-If the satin lining is loose, you might want to sew the middle of the Satin to the upper blanket animal, as that’s the way many of them are made.
+If the satin lining is loose, you could sew the middle of the satin to the upper blanket animal.
+Many companies stitch the middle of the lining to the underside of the animal head.

-I also found one of our larger blankies was stitched in the middle, but, because of its size, the loose satin might still be a problem.
+One of our larger blankies has stitching in the middle.
+But, because of its size, the loose satin might still be a problem.
 So that one might need some additional quilting stitches to avoid this possibility.